CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 **Knockout subscriptions**

 Use a knockout subscription only when you are unable to accomplish what you need to do with a standard binding.
-For [example](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Widgets/Viewer/Viewer.js#L588), the `Viewer` subscribes to `FullscreenButtonViewModel.isFullscreenEnabled` because it needs to change the width of the timelne widget when that value changes.
+For [example](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Widgets/Viewer/Viewer.js#L588), the `Viewer` subscribes to `FullscreenButtonViewModel.isFullscreenEnabled` because it needs to change the width of the timeline widget when that value changes.
 This cannot be done with binding because the value from `FullscreenButtonViewModel` is effecting a value not contained within that widget.

 Cesium includes a [`subscribeAndEvaluate`](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Widgets/subscribeAndEvaluate.js) helper function for subscribing to knockout observable.